 2. Making green chutney – Add all the ingredients to a blender jar.
 Add very little water and make a fine chutney.
 Set this chutney.
-You can also check this detailed post on green chutney.
+You can also check this detailed post on Coriander Chutney or Green chutney.

 3. To make tamarind chutney, place tamarind and jaggery in a bowl and pour very hot water just enough to cover them.
 Add red chili powder,salt cumin and coriander powder.
 When the mixture cools down, squeeze well & pass it through a strainer.
 Add ginger powder and salt.
 Mix well and set aside.

 How to Make Sev Puri (Stepwise Photos)